 Previously, Diana was a management consultant at the Boston Consulting Group (BCG) in San Francisco and Boston, advising commercial and public sector clients on strategy, growth, digital innovation, and operational efficiency.
 She was also an early employee at a U.S. big data health analytics start-up, managing and delivering projects for Fortune 100 payer and provider clients.

 Diana holds a Bachelor of Arts in Government and a minor in Economics from Harvard University, and a Master of Public Health from the University of Sydney.
-She currently observes on the board of the Museum of Contemporary Art Australia.
+She is currently a non-executive director of the Physical Disability Council of NSW and has previously observed on the board of the Museum of Contemporary Art Australia